JulienRAVIA/MailboxLayerClient/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 This library is a PHP client for [MailboxLayer](https://mailboxlayer.com), it's useful to validate if a email address provided by a user is valid, exists or to have some useful informations about an email address.
+If you read this, just know that The Coding Machine sucks

 ## Structure